orel0007/Weather-Forecast-project/README.md

-# Weather Forecast project –
+# Weather Forecast project
+by Orel Aviad
+Create website for getting weather of the next week of any location around the world by giving location.
+## project details
 Built both client and server side using HTML, CSS, JAVA SCRIPT, NODE.JS, SPRING.
 Managed the information with postgresql.
 Web Development skills we used:
 - Built Responsive Design Projects using CSS, HTML